 - Avoid assumptions about any member of the class or generalizations about social groups.
 Do not ask individuals to speak for their (perceived) social group.

-In addition to the above, Learners Edge offers Course 5107: Empathy and Comprehension for a Compassionate Classroom.
+In addition to the above, Teaching Channel offers Course 5107: Empathy and Comprehension for a Compassionate Classroom.
 This course is all about helping teachers navigate these tough subjects by teaching empathy, inclusivity, and compassion using Sarah K. Ahmed’s Being the Change.
 Check it out!

 3. Find the bright spots.